 A strong trades website should show:

-Bottom line: Your website doesn’t need to be flashy, it needs to build trust and show you’re the real deal.
+The bottom line is: Your website doesn’t need to be flashy, it needs to build trust and show you’re the real deal.

 Sure, Facebook’s useful for sharing photos of your latest job or replying to the occasional message, but you don’t control how it looks, who sees it, or whether it even shows up in someone’s feed.
-Their algorithms change more often than the British weather, and your visibility can disappear overnight if you’re not paying to boost posts or engaging daily.
+Their algorithms change more often than the British weather and your visibility can disappear overnight if you’re not paying to boost posts or engaging daily.

 On the other hand, your own website?
 That’s your digital HQ.
 It’s built for you, branded to your style, and doesn’t vanish if Meta decides to change the rules again.